-Apart from your camera and lens, there are a number of DSLR accessories you would need to look into when you get started in photography.
+Apart from your camera and lens, there are a number of DSLR accessories for beginners you would need to look into when you get started in photography.
 As most people around you might have already hinted how expensive the industry is, this is all the more reason to invest in accessories to help you take care of your gear.
 Here are a few of them worth spending money on.

 One of the very first items you need to think long and hard for would be your camera bag.
 What most novice photographers do is to look for a bag they already have and use it for their gear.
 This can help tide you through the first few months but as you use your gear more often, you might find the need for an actual bag made specifically for DSLRs.

 One of the things you might start looking for is the protection it gives your gear.
 There is no question that your camera body, lenses, and other items cost a lot of money.
 It only makes sense that you protect them right?
 Most backpacks like the Lowepro Photo Sport BP 200 AW II offer you safety and comfort in one.
 It has side pockets which allow you access to your gear without putting the whole bag down.